yilmaztolga/cs513/_posts/2018-04-13-top-fake-news.md

 ---
 layout: post
-title:  Misinformation Types
+title:  Top fake nes of 2017
 category: Misinformation
 description: Types of misinformation.
 ---
 Snopes keeps a website that contains fact checks about possible fake news stories.
 They do an analysis over the possible indicator of fakeness.

-Here is a list of their top fake news stories sized by the attention they received in social media.
+Here is a list of their top fake news stories of 2017 sized by the attention they received in social media.

 ![alt text]( https://infobeautiful4.s3.amazonaws.com/2017/12/1276-fakest-news-of-2017-9.png)